 As far as heart healthy exercises go, try focusing on these two activities:

-- Stretching increases your range of motion and flexibility while preventing you from getting injuries while you exercise.
+- increases your range of motion and flexibility while preventing you from getting injuries while you exercise.
 It only takes a few minutes and is great for you and your heart.

 Aerobic Activity strengthens your lungs and heart.
 It is the most beneficial for your heart.
 If you do aerobic activity regularly, your heart rate will eventually decrease (as well as your blood pressure).
 It also helps your breathing.
 So if you find yourself getting short of breath easily, you could probably benefit from some regular aerobic activity.